madhusudanbabar/k-domains/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Consider giving a ⭐️ if this project helped you!

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_